jhchein/AISearch-ImageAnalysisSkill/README.md

 - Navigate to `src/function`.
 - Deploy the Function App to Azure (e.g., using Azure Functions Core Tools or VS Code).
-- Ensure the Function App's Managed Identity has the `AI Developer` role on your Azure AI Vision resource.
+- Ensure the Function App's Managed Identity has the `Cognitive Services User` role on your Azure AI Vision resource.
 - Update `FUNCTION_ENDPOINT` in your `.env` file after deployment.

 4. **Configure Managed Identity Authentication**